Frequently Asked Questions (FAQs) on Reverse Mortgage 2019

 A: Yes, you can.

-Other than paying off the entire loan balance, one way to get out of a Home Equity Conversion Mortgage (HECM), also known as a Reverse Mortgage is by enacting the ‘right to rescission.’
+Other than paying off the entire loan balance, one way to get out of a Home Equity Conversion Mortgage (HECM), also known as a Reverse Mortgage is by passing the ‘right to rescission.’

-Thanks to the Truth in Lending Act, the reverse mortgage clients have what is called the “right of rescission,” which is usually enacted in a period of 3 business days.
+Thanks to the Truth in Lending Act, the reverse mortgage clients have what is called the “right of rescission,” which is usually carried through in a period of 3 business day.

-In other words, even with all the tiring signing of mortgage documents, a borrower may rescind (cancel) the agreement within three business days.
+In other words, even with all the tiring signing of mortgage documents, a borrower may rescind the agreement.

-If you, as the mortgagor, opt to rescind, the lender has 20 days to cancel the mortgage contract and return any fees and closing costs within 20 days.
+If you, as the mortgagor, opt to rescind, the lender has 20 days to cancel the mortgage agreement and return any fees and terminating costs.

-The right of rescission offers people the ability to change their mind within the three business days and safeguards them against being charged any cancellation penalties.
+The right of rescission offers people the ability to change their mind and protects them against being charged any cancellation penalties.

 Q: Is a Reverse Mortgage Secure?

-A: Yes, in fact, it one of the most secure financial products.
+A: Yes, it is one of the most secure financial range.